claremacrae/project_dependencies_viz/README.md

 There is an [overview of the CMake graphviz output mechanism](https://gitlab.kitware.com/cmake/community/wikis/doc/cmake/Graphviz) on the Cmake wiki.

-And there is much [more detail in the the CMake documentation](https://cmake.org/cmake/help/latest/module/CMakeGraphVizOptions.html).
+And there is much [more detail in the the CMake documentation](https://cmake.org/cmake/help/latest/module/CMakeGraphVizOptions.html), showing how you can control what types of targets are included in the output, and how to control the node and edge styles.

 This documentation page describes the many separate files that CMake writes out.